Raw materials

 Share

-An additional factor is the pressure this strategy puts on the availability of tankers to transport the oil..
-It takes a tanker a week to travel between a western Russian port and a Dutch or German port.
+An additional factor is the pressure this strategy puts on the availability of tankers to transport oil.
+A tanker takes a week to travel between a western Russian port and a Dutch or German port.
 It takes a month to reach the west coast of India.
-According to Lee, diverting all Russian crude shipments from the Baltics to India would require five to six times as many ships as those used on the original routes.
+According to Lee, diverting all Russian crude shipments from the Baltic countries to India would require five to six times more ships than those used on the original routes.

 The way out is not easy for the Russian president.